Florida sets record again with 257 new coronavirus deaths; cases remain under 10,000

 State and county increases represent deaths received by the state Thursday and not the number of fatalities that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 So far, the date with the most deaths July 17 with 136.

+The state's list of deaths and cases Friday noted 260 deaths were added since the previous day's report and 3 residents were removed because they were "ruled out" as coronavirus-related for a net increase of 257.

-Since the first two cases were announced on March 1, Florida's total has surged to 2.2percent of the state's 21.48 million population with 470,386, second in the nation.
+Since the first two cases were announced on March 1, Florida's total has surged to 2.2 percent of the state's 21.48 million population with 470,386, second in the nation.
+In one week, cases have risen by 68,014 at 15.7 percent.

-Through Thursday, California is in first place with 488,766 cases, including the addition of 10,197 Thursday, the highest in the nation, according to tracking by Johns Hopkins.
-Texas is third behind Florida with 425,658, including an additional 6,274 Thursday.
-New York, which was the leader during the pandemic until two weeks ago, is a 414,370, with 830 more.
+California is in first place with 500,057 cases, including the addition of 8,086 Friday, third in the nation behind Florida, according to tracking by Johns Hopkins.
+Texas is third behind Florida with 435,956, including an additional 8,839 Friday, which is the second highest in the U.S. New York, which was the leader during the pandemic until two weeks ago, is a 4415,014, with 745 more.

 Pinellas is in fourth place with 432, a rise of 14 and Hillsborough climbed by 4 to 335.
 Lee has 295, with an increase of 9.